Explore the many types of optical filters used in fluorescence microscopy.

 Excitation Multi-Bandpass filters

-With the use of a a Multi-Bandpass filter as excitation filter, it is possible to build a compact, simple and ruggedized fluorescence instrument supporting multiplexed fluorescence applications.
+With the use of a Multi-Bandpass filter as excitation filter, it is possible to build a compact, simple and ruggedized fluorescence instrument supporting multiplexed fluorescence applications.

 Tunable excitation filters